 ◊ Events that might create a bazaar atmosphere in the Church.

-◊ Direct solicitation of parishioners such as blocking their paths of travel before, during or after
+◊ Direct solicitation of parishioners such as blocking their paths of travel before, during or

-create unusual risk and/or liability to the Church or to event participants.
+that could create unusual risk and/or liability to the Church or to event participants.

 ◊ Events that would in any way reflect negatively on the Church, including excessive noise,

 ◊ Gambling related activities such as raffles and bingo are prohibited.